 - Return Your Ballot

-We recommend that if you plan to return your paper ballot via the U.S. embassy to your election officials, please mail your ballot by October 2 to account for transit times between overseas posts and local voting districts.
+We recommend that if you plan to return your paper ballot via the U.S. embassy to your election officials, please mail your ballot as soon as possible to account for transit times between overseas posts and local voting districts.
 You can download the postage paid envelope from the FVAP.gov website.